programmerjake/libre-soc-wiki/simple_v_extension/sv_prefix_proposal.rst

 When bit 11 of VLtype is 1:

-* both MAXVL and VL are set to (VLenimmed+1)
+* if VLtyp[0] is zero, both MAXVL and VL are set to (imm+1).
+The same value goes into the scalar register VLdest (if VLdest is not x0)
+* if VLtyp[0] is 1, MAXVL is set to (imm+1).
-* the same value goes into the scalar register VLdest (if VLdest is not x0)
+  VL will be truncated to within the new range (if VL was greater than the new MAXVL).
+The new VL goes into the scalar register VLdest (if VLdest is not x0).

 This gives the option to set up VL in a "loop mode" (VLtype[11]=0) or in a "one-off" mode (VLtype[11]=1) which sets both MVL and VL to the